khaledsAlshibani/php-mysql-complaints-app/README.md

    ```

 2. **Import the Database:**
-  - Navigate to the db folder and find the complaints_suggestions_db.sql file.
+  - Navigate to the assets > db folder and find the complaints_suggestions_db.sql file.
   - Create a MySQL database using your preferred method, such as http://localhost/phpmyadmin/index.php for localhost installations.
   - Import the database file into the created database.